Synopsis

 (limit-clause)=

-clause restricts the number of rows
+TheLIMIT or FETCH FIRST clause restricts the number of rows

 in the result set.

-LIMIT
+LIMIT clause

-restricts the output to only have five rows (because the query lacks an ORDER BY
+restricts the output to only have five rows (because the query lacks an ORDER BY,

 exactly which rows are returned is arbitrary):

-is the same as omitting the LIMIT
+LIMIT ALL is the same as omitting the LIMIT clause.

-clause supports either the FIRST
+The FETCH FIRST clause supports either the FIRST or NEXT keywords

-keywords.
+and the ROW or ROWS keywords.
 These keywords are equivalent and

 the choice of keyword has no effect on query execution.

-If the count is not specified in the FETCH FIRST
+If the count is not specified in the FETCH FIRST clause, it defaults to 1:

-clause is present, the LIMIT
+OFFSET clause is present, the LIMIT or FETCH FIRST clause

-is evaluated after the OFFSET
+is evaluated after the OFFSET clause:

-clause, the argument ONLY
+FETCH FIRST clause, the argument ONLY or WITH TIES

 controls which rows are included in the result set.

-is specified, the result set is limited to the exact
+If the argument ONLY is specified, the result set is limited to the exact

 number of leading rows determined by the count.

-is specified, it is required that the ORDER BY
+If the argument WITH TIES is specified, it is required that the ORDER BY

 clause be present.
 The result set consists of the same set of leading rows